ritvikkhanna09/BatteryManager/README.md

 # BatteryManager

-### A app to keep track of points/score of a team member
+### A app to keep track of points/score of team members

 * The android mobile application is connected firebase
   * The names of the members and their points are stored in json format